The Bankrate promise

 - When to expect the money: It can vary, but expect the review process to take anywhere from five to seven business days.
 Once the loan is approved, you can expect payment within two to three business days.

 - Gather documents.
-Depending on the type of financing you’re going for, you might need to provide a photo ID and financial documents such as paycheck stubs, tax returns and bank statements.
+You will likely need to provide a photo ID, a Social Security number or Permanent Resident card and financial documents, such as paycheck stubs, tax returns and bank statements.

 - Apply.
 When you apply for financing, the lender usually does a hard pull on your credit.
-This could ding your credit.
+This could slightly lower your credit score, but with a good repayment history that number typically returns to normal, or improves, in a short amount of time.

-You should also explore free options, like assistance from nonprofits and charities or payment plans from lenders and creditors, to get the relief you need.
-Either way, researching alternatives will equip you with the knowledge needed to make an informed financial decision.
+You should also explore free options, like assistance from nonprofits and charities or payment plans from lenders and creditors.
+No matter which method is best for you, researching alternatives will equip you with the knowledge needed to make an informed financial decision.